Misused or Misunderstood? The History of the Body Mass Index

 In the 19th century, Adolphe Quetelet, one of the century’s most influential statisticians, sought to define a normal man.

-Using data from several hundred of his Belgian compatriots, Quetelet noticed that his countrymen’s weight varied in proportion to the square of height, rather than weight being in direct proportion to height as had been previously assumed.
+Using data from several hundred of his Belgian compatriots, Quetelet noticed that his countrymen’s weight varied in proportion to the square of their height, rather than weight being in direct proportion to height as had been previously assumed.
 This meant that the previous assumption that people 10% taller than average were 10% heavier was replaced with the assumption that people 10 percent taller than average tended to be about 21 percent heavier.

 In the work, Quetelet was adamant that his observations about weight measurements were correct.
-Take for example the following extract from Chapter Two
+Take, for example, the following extract from Chapter Two:

 Growing Usage

-By the early 1900s it was clear that illnesses were in some way linked to excessive body fat, something that greatly interested actuaries who were seeing more and more claims come in for their obese policy holders.
+By the early 1900s, it was clear that illnesses were in some way linked to excessive body fat, something that greatly interested actuaries who were seeing more and more claims come in for their obese policy holders.

-The growing number of claimants led Louis I. Dublin, vice president of the Metropolitan Life Insurance Company and himself a statistician, to search for a means of classifying those at a higher risk.
-Dublin was the first to lead the development of tables of normal weights, based on the average weights recorded for a given height.
+The growing number of claimants led Louis I. Dublin, vice president of the Metropolitan Life Insurance Company and himself a statistician, to search for a means of classifying those at higher risk.
+Dublin was the first to lead the development of tables of normal weights based on the average weights recorded for a given height.
 Something you’ll no doubt have noted, which is exactly what Quetelet had done about a century earlier.

 The Much Maligned Ancel Keys

-Remarkably Quetelet’s formula, weight divided by height squared, turned out to be the most reliable.
+Remarkably, Quetelet’s formula, weight divided by height squared, turned out to be the most reliable.
 Discussing his results, Keys coined a new name for Quetelet’s formula, the body mass index.

-The Body Mass Index differed slightly from the simple categories used by Insurance Companies in that it divided weight by height squared rather than using percentages of bodyweight.
-The acceptance of the BMI allowed researchers, epidemiologists and doctors to conduct cheap and easy measurements.
-Interestingly, it was the 1970s that saw the birth of wide-scale health reports thanks to the ease of measuring BMI.
+The Body Mass Index differed slightly from the simple categories used by insurance companies in that it divided weight by height squared rather than using percentages of body weight.
+The acceptance of the BMI allowed researchers, epidemiologists, and doctors to conduct cheap and easy measurements.
+Interestingly, it was the 1970s that saw the birth of wide-scale health reports, thanks to the ease of measuring BMI.

 By 1985, the National Institutes of Health in the United States began to define obesity according to BMI numbers.
 At first, the thresholds for obesity were established at the 85th percentile of BMI for each sex: 27.8 for men and 27.3 for women.
-Then, in 1998, the NIH changed the rules: They consolidated the threshold for men and women, even though the relationship between BMI and body fat is different for each sex, and added another category, “overweight.”
+Then, in 1998, the NIH changed the rules: they consolidated the threshold for men and women, even though the relationship between BMI and body fat is different for each sex, and added another category, “overweight.”
 The new cutoffs—25 for overweight, 30 for obesity—were nice, round numbers that could be easily remembered by doctors and patients.

 The BMI: Misused or Misunderstood?